snowjaguar625/nodebestpractices/README.chinese.md

 ## ![✔] 2.10 Catch unhandled promise rejections

-**TL;DR:** Any exception thrown within a promise will get swallowed and discarded unless a developer didn’t forget to explicitly handle.
+**TL;DR:** Any exception thrown within a promise will get swallowed and discarded unless a developer didn’t forget to explictly handle.
 Even if your code is subscribed to process.uncaughtException!
 Overcome this by registering to the event process.unhandledRejection

 **Otherwise:** Your errors will get swallowed and leave no trace.
 Nothing to worry about